-- INTERNATIONAL COOPERATION BY 2030 - 1 EWS AND DR INFORMATION BY 2030 warning systems and disaster risk information and assessments to the people by 2030.
+Improved warning system - Substantially increase the availability of and access to multi-hazard early warning systems and disaster risk information and assessments to the people by 2030.

-# Priorities:
+Priorities:

-- Understanding Risk: It is a priority 1 under Sendai Framework.
-It involves - a) Observation Networks, Research, Forecasting, - b) Zoning / Mapping, - c) Monitoring and Warning Systems, - d) Hazard Risk and Vulnerability Assessment (HRVA), and
+1. Understanding Risk: It is a priority 1 under Sendai Framework.
+It involves a) Observation Networks, Research, Forecasting, b) Zoning / Mapping, c) Monitoring and Warning Systems, d) Hazard Risk and Vulnerability Assessment (HRVA), and e) Dissemination of Warnings, Data, and Information.
+Having adequate systems to provide warnings and disseminate information is an integral part of improving the understanding of risk.

-- e) Dissemination of Warnings, Data, and Information.
-Having adequate systems to provide warnings and disseminate information is an integral part of improving the understanding of risk. - Inter-Agency Coordination: The major areas where improvement in top level interagency coordination is required are: Overall disaster governance, Response, Providing warnings, information, and data and Nonstructural measures.

-3. Investing in DRR -
+- 2. Inter-Agency Coordination: The major areas where improvement in top level interagency coordination is required are: Overall disaster governance, Response, Providing warnings, information, and data and Non-structural measures. - 3.
+Investing in DRR - Structural Measures: These consist of various physical infrastructure and facilities required to help communities cope with disasters.

-- Structural Measures: These consist of various physical infrastructure and facilities required to help communities cope with disasters. - Non-Structural Measures: consist of laws, norms, rules, guidelines, and techno-legal regime (e.g., building codes) etc. and empower the authorities to mainstream disaster risk reduction and translate disaster resilience into development activities. - 4.
-Capacity Development: includes training programs, curriculum development, large- scale awareness creation efforts, and carrying out regular mock drills and disaster response exercises.
+- Non-Structural Measures: consist of laws, norms, rules, guidelines, and techno-legal regime (e.g., building codes) etc. and empower the authorities to mainstream disaster risk reduction and translate disaster resilience into development activities. - Capacity Development: includes training programs, curriculum development, large- scale awareness creation efforts, and carrying out regular mock drills and disaster response exercises.